gareth-rees-okta/acmehealth-spa/README.md

 ## Build Instructions

 1. Clone or Fork this repo.
-2. Create a new application in OpenShift from your copy of the GitHub Repo.
+2. Create a new NodeJS application in OpenShift from your copy of the GitHub Repo.
 3. ####Update the `oktaconfig.js` file:

 ```javascript